 MARYAM ALMALKI: Voice Architecture & Verbal IdentityClient

 Maryam Almalki is a Qatar-based luxury footwear label–soon expanding into other product lines–producing sculptural, minimalist heels.
-Designs are conceived in Doha, handcrafted in Italy, and marketed to a clientele fluent in quiet luxury: women who value precision, restraint, and substance over trend.
+Designs are conceived in Doha, handcrafted in Italy, and created for a clientele fluent in quiet luxury.
 The brand references The Row, Khaite, and early Phoebe Philo-era Céline.
 Architectural, understated, and uncompromising.
-Before the project, the verbal identity lacked cohesion—copy was generic, overwritten, and tonally out of step with the aesthetic.
+Before the project, the verbal identity was fragmented and tonally out of step with the aesthetic.

 My Role